andrebradshaw/Highlight-LinkedIn/README.md

 Do you use bookmark buttons?

 +Yes:
 1) Great!
-Just copy everything listed in the highlight_bookmark.txt file and past that into the URL form-field of a new bookmark.
+Just copy everything listed in the highlight_bookmark.txt file and paste that into the URL form-field of a new bookmark.

 -No: I am sad to hear that.
 You should use Bookmark buttons.
 1) Copy everything listed in the highlight_bookmark.txt to your clipboard